Coding Assistants and Artificial Intelligence for the Rest of Us

 The first coding assistant came out of nowhere from GitHub named Copilot, though in the beginning it generated a lot of controversy about how it utilizes the open source repositories to train itself.
 And the second one is called ChatGPT which has been around since 2018 and it’s still growing.
 It can answer questions, write and debug code, summarize text, translate languages, play games, etc. This list of AI engines continues to grow and evolve.

-But the true power of coding assistants is that they can provide the inline completion as you are typing the code.
-For example; let’s say we have some Rust code that creates a variable finland of type Country that in turns holds a vector of City, the Code assistant can give you the following suggestion:
+But the true power of coding assistants comes from the power of their inline completions ability as you are typing the code.
+For instance, let’s say we have some Rust code that creates a variable finland of type Country that in turns holds a vector of City, the Code assistant can give you the following suggestion:

 finland-autocomplete